rafee/rafee.me/content/posts/apple_russia_0_day.md

 from network flow logs, something that very often is either ignored, or partially monitored.

-While we common people can look at this and say, this is an APT level threat, and there’s nothing we can do about it.
+Common people can look at this and say, this is an APT level threat, and there’s nothing we can do about it.
 Also, we are the small guy.
 No one is going to use such a sophisticated attack against us!
 Yet we ignore the most fundamental paradigm.
-An APT threat today is the script kiddy tool tomorrow.
+An APT exploit today is the script kiddy tool tomorrow.
-Because this requires no input from user, there’s every possibility without proper updates, your device can be the victim of next ransomware/spyware.
+Because this requires no input from user, there’s every possibility without proper updates, your device can be the victim of next ransomware/spyware through this.
 All in all, while you can never stop all attacks, proper hygiene will almost surely reduce its likelihood.